Key takeaways

 Overdose

 In the event of an overdose, notify the healthcare professional or Poison Control Center.
-A few days of observation and treatment for symptoms such as nausea and vomiting or mild hypoglycemia may be necessary due to the half-life of Mounjaro of approximately 5 days.
+A few days of observation and treatment for symptoms such as nausea and vomiting or mild hypoglycemia may be necessary due to the half-life (the time it takes for about half of the drug to be removed from the body) of Mounjaro of approximately 5 days, which can make overdose effects last longer.

 Pregnancy and breastfeeding

 There is limited data regarding the use of Mounjaro in pregnant or breastfeeding women.
-Mounjaro should only be used if the potential benefit justifies the potential risk.
 A woman’s healthcare provider is the best source of medical advice when managing Mounjaro and other diabetes treatments while pregnant or breastfeeding.
+If you are using Mounjaro and find out that you are pregnant, notify your healthcare provider right away.

 Abuse and dependence

-Mounjaro is not habit-forming or addictive.
-However abrupt discontinuation may result in high blood sugar levels.
+Mounjaro is not habit-forming or addictive; however, abrupt discontinuation may result in higher blood sugar levels.
 Always consult with a healthcare professional before discontinuing Mounjaro or switching to another diabetes medicine.

 Mounjaro drug interactions

 Mounjaro may affect the rate of absorption of other oral medications.
-This may be important for those drugs where small differences in absorption and blood levels can have an impact on their effectiveness.
+This may be important for those drugs where small differences in absorption and blood levels can have an impact on their effectiveness, such as the blood thinner warfarin.
 When taking other medicines to treat diabetes, there is an increased risk of hypoglycemia.
-Birth control pills taken by mouth may not work as well while using Mounjaro.
+Birth control pills taken by mouth may not work as well while using Mounjaro (see section above).
 It is important to discuss other prescription medicines or over-the-counter drugs, vitamins, or herbal supplements a person takes with a healthcare professional.

 How to avoid Mounjaro side effects